Lord Kelvin

 Contributions

-• Made important advancements in the mathematical analysis of electricity.
+• Advanced the mathematical analysis of electricity

 • Played a key role in formulating the first and second laws of thermodynamics, which were crucial in establishing the discipline of physics in its modern form.